Instructor for Tap, Broadway Dance, and Creative Movement

 Bruce Stegmann has taught for the major dance organizations NADAA, PDTA, DMA, and CNADM across the United States, and has conducted master classes and performed throughout Europe and the U.S. He has taught regularly on the faculty of several tap festivals around the world, and has performed with many of the tap legends, including Jimmy Slyde, Dianne Walker, Brenda Buffalino, Robert Reed, Van Porter, Sam Weber, Gregory Hines, and Savion Glover, just to name a few.
 Apart from choreographing for television, theater, dance companies, and universities, Bruce has also choreographed for the U.S. Army Soldier Show, and for a U.S. Rhythmic Gymnastic champion.
 In addition, he worked in Musical Theater throughout the Mid-West.
 He is the founder of Especially Tap Chicago, which has won both national and international acclaim.
 Bruce has created shows for Celebrity, Norwegian and Oceania Cruise Lines for 10 years.
 Now he is teaching with his wife Angelika Stegmann in their school.

-Owner/Director, Instructor for Creative Movement, Ballet and Choreography
+Instructor for Ballet

 Angelika Stegmann was born and raised in Cologne, Germany.
 She studied Vaganova Technique with world renowned teachers Ursula Borrmann and Valentina Zirbuljowa who both received their training at the Vaganova Institute in St. Petersburg, Russia.
 She has also studied Character Dance with Rita Prins of the Netherlands who received her training from the Bolshoi Ballet School.
 After Angelika danced with several companies all over Germany, she operated her own ballet school in Lechenich, Germany for over ten years and founded her own dance company, which performed throughout Germany.
 She currently owns and operates Stegmann’s School of Performing Arts with her husband Bruce Stegmann.